Hank-Chinaski/NanaZip/ReadMe.md

 ## Known issues

 - If you can't find NanaZip in the context menu, please restart all File Explorer processes via Task Manager.
 - Due to the design of MSIX, drives' context menu in Explorer only show in Windows 11(22H2)+.
 - Due to the issues in Desktop Bridge file system virtualization, you are unable to use NanaZip in the Safe Mode of Windows.
-- Due to the policy from Microsoft Store, NanaZip is unable to disable Desktop Bridge file system virtualization, so the file operations in `%UserProfile%/AppData` will be redirected in Windows 10, and file operations in directories other than `Local`, `LocalLow` and `Roaming` in `%UserProfile%/AppData` will still be redirected in Windows 11.
+- Due to the policy from Microsoft Store, NanaZip is unable to disable Desktop Bridge file system virtualization, so the file operations in `%UserProfile%/AppData` will be redirected in Windows 10, and file operation in directories other than `Local`, `LocalLow` and `Roaming` in `%UserProfile%/AppData` will still be redirected in Windows 11.
 - Due to the Microsoft Store limitations, NanaZip 1.2 and later won't support languages not mentioned in https://docs.microsoft.com/en-us/windows/uwp/publish/supported-languages.
 - If you turn off the Windows Firewall, NanaZip may fail to install.
   (https://github.com/M2Team/NanaZip/issues/204)
   (https://github.com/microsoft/terminal/issues/12269)
 - Due to the System Settings limitations, starting with Windows 11+ (Build 22000.1817+ & 22621.1555+), you can launch directly to the Settings page for file association for NanaZip.
   (https://learn.microsoft.com/en-us/windows/uwp/launch-resume/launch-default-apps-settings)
 - Due to the Microsoft Store Licensing API implementation, you will find NanaZip will try to access the Internet beginning with NanaZip 3.0 because NanaZip needs to use that to check the Sponsor Edition addon licensing status.
 - For optimizing the user experience, NanaZip will only check the Sponsor Edition addon licensing status at the first time your launch NanaZip File Manager.
 You can click the sponsor button if you want to refresh the status after you have purchased or redeemed the Sponsor Edition addon.